ZJU-FAST-Lab/Ground-effect-controller/README.md

 ## Control algorithm

-The control algorithm that runs on the onboard computer (to be uploaded).

 The  following [figure](./figs/traj_rmse_plot.pdf) shows the curves of Exp.~7($3m/s$, near-ground) in the paper.
 Every loop is well-controlled, including the rotor speed, thrust acceleration, body torque, etc.

 <img src="./figs/traj_rmse_plot.jpg" alt="Alt text" style="zoom:20%;" />

+The control algorithm that runs on the onboard computer will be uploaded soon.